metromg/vote-radio/README.md

 `docker exec -it local_db psql -h localhost -U radio`

 ### Setup local message queue
-Run the following command to spin up a local development instance of RabbitMQ.
+Run the following command to spin up a local development instance of RabbitMQ:

 `docker run --rm -d --name local_messaging -p 5672:5672 rabbitmq:3.7`

-The local message queue is now up and running as acontainer on your local machine.
+The local message queue is now up and running as a container on your local machine.
 To access the rabbitmqctl use the follwing command:

 `docker exec -it local_messaging rabbitmqctl <OPTIONS>`